ubilab-ws21/environment-ws21group/README.md

 ##### 1. Lobby room
 Lobby room contains LED lights, emergency light, aurora display, projector and speaker.
 ##### 2. Control room
-Control room consists of LED lights, speaker, logo, timer display, control room setup with wallpaper and monitor and plasma globes.
+Control room consists of LED lights, speaker, logo, timer display, control room setup with wallpaper and plasma globes.
 ##### 3. Server room
 Server room has LED lights and speaker.

 <a name="header3"/></a>
 ## The Unthinkable Happens

+During the orientation supervisor gets an urgent phone call and leaves the room to attend it and the following set of events takes place sequentially in the lobby room:
+- The power goes off completely for a few seconds.
+- Emergency light (Xenon strobe) starts to flicker and simultaneously an announcement is made regarding the solar storm.
+- Aurora is seen through the window.
+- After the announcement, the emergency lights are turned off and an auxiliary light (LED light) is switched on.
 <a name="header4"/></a>
 ## Flow of events

-<a name="header5"/></a>
-## Bill of Materials